terryyz/PyArmadillo/README.md

 </h2>

 ## Installation
 * Currently, PyArmadillo only supports `pip`.
-But we will support `conda` in the next step.
+But it will support `conda` in the next step.
 * The installation process is much easier as a precompiled version of PyArmadillo is available via the Python Package Index (PyPI).
 * Use the following command for installation:
 `pip3 install --user pyarma`